 Here’s How Gap Analysis Works

-The term gap analysis from a business standpoint really just means taking an in-depth look at your business’ procedures and systems, examine their purposes, identify any weaknesses – that is, places where their results fall short of your desire – and determine a way (or ways) to fix them.
+The term gap analysis from a business standpoint really just means taking an in-depth look at your business’ procedures and systems.
+Followed by an examination of their purposes, then identifying any weaknesses.
+That is, find the places where the results fall short of your desire – and determine a way (or ways) to fix them.

 For simplicity’s sake, let’s say you own a toy store you’re certain needs some gap analysis.
-You’d go through steps like these in order to determine what to do to improve your business:
+You’d go through similar steps in order to determine what to do to improve your business:

 - Identify the current process: Sell toys at the brick-and-mortar store